Eforah-oss/pmmux/README.md

 ### Where does it work?

-All UNIX-like systems.
-It only requires a POSIX compatible shell, and some package manager.
-In other terms: every modern operating system except for Windows.
-It works fine in the WSL, and support for using Chocolatey in the Windows host is planned.
+UNIX-like systems and Windows.
+In other words: every modern operating system such as macOS, Windows, Linux etc. It works fine in the WSL, transparently calling choco.exe if it is available.